RideMatch1/qubic-anna-lab-public/outputs/derived/matrix_origin_analysis_report.md

 ### Base-26 Anomalies

 Some values appear more or less frequently than expected.
 If the matrix was truly random, we'd expect about 630 of each value (0-25).
-Here's what I found:
+Findings:

 - Value 0: 760 (expected: 630.2, Diff: 20.6%) - overrepresented
 - Value 1: 489 (expected: 630.2, Diff: 22.4%) - underrepresented